THE HALLS OF WISDOM

 The inner columns on the left express Harmony through Ad Quadratum measures.

-In the middle of the left inner column (the second image below), we see another mirrored cube with the same design, but now inscribed with a series of interpenetrating circles.
+In the middle of the left inner column (below middle), we see another mirrored cube with the same design, but now inscribed with a series of interpenetrating circles.

-Finally, in the top mirrored cube (the third image below), I have put in the numerical notations that reveal how the middle image is, in fact, a more-expanded representation of Pythagorean-Platonic System of Harmony (explained below).
+Finally, in the top mirrored cube (below right), I have put in the numerical notations that reveal how the middle image is, in fact, a more-expanded representation of Pythagorean-Platonic System of Harmony (explained below).

 TRIMORPHIC MATRIX SUBOCULARIS